 Here, the coefficients $\alpha_{ij}$ for $i \ne j$ describe the interaction between species $i$ and $j$, and the $\eta_i(t)$ are Gaussian noise term with correlations ${\langle\eta_i(t)\eta_j(t')\rangle=\delta(t-t')B_{ij}(\bm{x})}$.

 We parameterise the model as follows.
 For simplicity (and to isolate the effect of interaction types) we model each species as having the same birth rate $b_i\equiv b$ and density dependent mortality rate $\alpha_{ii}\equiv-b$.
-The other interaction coefficients $\alpha_{ij}$ are chosen at random so that (i) each species interacts with an average of $c$ others, (ii) interactions have mean strength $\mathbb{E}|\alpha_{ij}|=\mu$ and second moment $\mathbb{E}\alpha_{ij}^2=\sigma^2$, (iii) the correlation is controlled by the symmetry parameter $\gamma=\mathbb{E}[\alpha_{ij}\alpha_{ji}]/\sigma^2\in[-1,1]$.
+The other interaction coefficients $\alpha_{ij}$ are chosen at random so that (i) each species interacts with an average of $c$ others (for each possible interaction we include it with probability $c/N$, independent of all others), (ii) interactions have mean strength $\mathbb{E}|\alpha_{ij}|=\mu$ and second moment $\mathbb{E}\alpha_{ij}^2=\sigma^2$, (iii) the correlation is controlled by the symmetry parameter $\gamma=\mathbb{E}[\alpha_{ij}\alpha_{ji}]/\sigma^2\in[-1,1]$.
 Crucially, the full details of the distribution of the parameters $\alpha_{ij}$ are not required, thanks to the universality of property of large random matrices \cite{tao2008random,tao2010random}.

 In the methods we show how these rates can be derived from a simple model of pairwise species interactions which can be mutualistic, competitive, or predatory.
 The frequency of predator-prey type interactions is tied to the symmetry parameter $\gamma$.
 At $\gamma=-1$ all interactions are of the predator-prey type ($\alpha_{ij}=-\alpha_{ji}$), at $\gamma=1$ only purely mutualistic ($\alpha_{ij}=\alpha_{ji}>0$) or competitive ($\alpha_{ij}=\alpha_{ji}<0$) are present, and between these extremes there is a random mix of interaction types.